drjordy66/Finding-Bias-in-Data/README.md

 Start | Start-class article
 Stub | Stub-class article

-	???Data accessible via this endpoint is available under the CC0 1.0 license.

 ### Cleaned data

 The [cleaned data](/data_clean) file is in a `.csv` format and contains five columns in the following format: